-3. Contouring:
+1. Contouring:

-Preparing a contour plan by radial line method by the use of a Tangent Clinometer/Tachometer

-Preparing a contour plan by method of squares

-Preparing a contour plan of a Road/Railway track/Canal by taking cross sections.
+- Preparing a contour plan by radial line method by the use of a Tangent Clinometer/Tachometer - Preparing a contour plan by method of squares - Preparing a contour plan of a Road/Railway track/Canal by taking cross sections.

-8. Theodolite:
+2. Theodolite:

-Taking out the Theodilite, mounting on the tripod and placing it back in the box

-Study of a transit vernier theodolite; temporary adjustments of theodolite

-Reading the vernier and working out the least count, measurement of horizontal angles by repetition and reiteration methods

-Measurement of vertical angles and use of tachometric tables

-Measurement of magnetic bearing of a line

-Running a closed traverse with a theodolite (at least five sides) and its plotting

-Height of objects with and without accessible bases

-3.4 Curves

-Setting out of a simple circular curve with given data by the following methods

-Offsets from the chords produced

-One theodolite method

-IV Minor instruments:

-- 1.4 Demonstration and use of minor instruments like Ceylon Ghat Tracer, Tangent Clinometer, Pantagraph, Abney level etc. - 1.5 Use of planimeter for computing areas - 2.4 Demonstration of digital instruments through field visits to Survey of India and other government agencies.
+- Taking out the Theodolites, mounting on the tripod and placing it back in the box - Study of a transit Vernier theodolite; temporary adjustments of theodolite - Reading the Vernier and working out the least count, measurement of horizontal angles by repetition and reiteration method - Measurement of vertical angles and use of tachometric tables - Measurement of magnetic bearing of a line - Running a closed traverse with a theodolite (at least five sides) and its plotting - Height of objects with and without accessible bases - 3.4 Curves - 3.5 Setting out of a simple circular curve with given data by the following methods - Offsets from the chords produced - One theodolite method - IV Minor instruments: - 1.1 Demonstration and use of minor instruments like Ceylon Ghat - 1.2 Tracer, Tangent Clinometer, Pantagraph, Abney level etc. - 1.3 Use of planimeter for computing areas - 2.2 Demonstration of digital instruments through field visits to Survey of India and other government agencies. - VI Total Station (only demonstrations).